mikepadiernos/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

-1. Hashing functions
+1. Hashing functions<br>
+A hash function is a function that takes a group of characters called a key and maps it to a value of a certain length called a hash value or hash.

-2. Collision resolution
+2. Collision resolution<br>
+This is a technique that finds a free slot in the hash table when the home position for the record already occupied.

-3. Performance of basic hash table operations
+3. Performance of basic hash table operations<br>
+No matter what size of the table the timing is always constant time 0(1) because it takes the same amount of time to search, insert and delete regardless of the size.

-4. Load factor
+4. Load factor<br>
+The load factor of a hash table is the number of items over the total number of slots since a hash table uses an array.

-5. Automatic resizing
+5. Automatic resizing<br>
+Resizing is utilized in order to accomodated less or more data in conjunction to the amount of slots the array has.

 6. Various use cases for hash tables
+    - security encryption
+    - database indexing
+    - data caching

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.